wesleycamargo/azure-docs.pt-br/articles/active-directory/saas-apps/silverback-tutorial.md

     ![O link de download do Certificado](common/copy-metadataurl.png)

-### <a name="configure-silverback-single-sign-on"></a>Configurar o logon único Silverback
+### <a name="configure-silverback-single-sign-on"></a>Configurar o logon único do Silverback

-1. Em um navegador da web diferente, faça logon em seu servidor Silverback como administrador.
+1. Em outro navegador da Web, faça logon no Servidor do Silverback como Administrador.

 2. Navegue até **Admin** > **provedor de autenticação**.